thorlindberg/thesis/dissertation/3-4 introduction-statement.md

 {"sec":"Problem Statement"}

+In this section I present my statement for how to approach the given problem...

 There exists a rich history of design philosophy in programming language and data format syntax, features, and architecture.
 It is crucial to preface the project with this historical perspective, as the project has to build upon firmly established structures and rigid practices.
 This contextualisation ensures that decisions made for the project are grounded in the realities of software development, and thus takes into consideration any barriers to implementation of the proposal.

 Design philosophy extends to software development, as human-readable code becomes a tool for collaboration and communication rather than a set of machine instructions.
 The human perspective is at the core of programming languages, as their aim is to be accessible and perceivable to humans.
 Programming code is eventually translated to assembly and then machine code, before it is executed by the processing unit.
 The implications are that programming language design should facilitate and motivate efficiency from a human perspective, in the interplay between man and machine.